 ICIQ’s PhD-directed research and associated activities are at the core of our commitment to education.
 We foster graduate students in their path to think, design and execute an individual research project under the supervision and mentoring of an ICIQ Group Leader in a creative and stimulating scientific environment.

 Students within this programme will have the opportunity of joining one of ICIQ’s research groups to carry out one of the research projects listed bellow.
 If you’re interested in any of these projects, please contact the group leader supervising the project.

-- Multibinding Metal Catalysts for the Development of Bio-Inspired Cyclizations (Prof. Antonio M. Echavarren)
+- Gold Catalysis for the Bioinspired Construction of Complex Bioactive Natural Products (Prof. Antonio M. Echavarren)

-- Catalysts for Artificial Photosynthesis (Prof. Antoni Llobet)
+- Catalysts for Molecular Artificial Photosynthesis (Prof. Antoni Llobet)

 More information and applications here